 15 fun facts about the Queen

-Join us on a trip back through history to discover our favourite facts about the Queen…
+From inventing a new dog breed to publishing her first Instagram post, discover our favourite facts about the Queen…

 On 21 April 2018, Queen Elizabeth II turned 92!
 From creating her own breed of dog to sending 50,000 Christmas cards, Her Majesty’s certainly been busy over the years.